tlouarn/tlouarn.github.io/_posts/2021-06-03-implementing-domain-driven-design.md

 That being said, Domain services can be useful in specific cases:
 - When an action/computation requires several Entities: instead of choosing which Entity to place the logic in and which Entity to inject, we can choose to write the logic in a separate Domain Service in which to inject both Entities.
 - When an action requires to look into a Repository: it is generally not recommended to access a Repository from an Aggregate, but it’s okay to do so from a Domain Service.

-Sidenote: in Python, a class with static methods is usually the implementation of choice for a Domain Service.

 # Two types of Repositories